EyeSeeTea/clickdown/readme.md

 # The id of your team (necessary).
 In: https://app.clickup.com/{team}
 team = 1234567

-# The id of your user (optional, only if you use clicktasks).
+# The id of your user (optional, only if you use tasks).
 user = 12345678

-# Comma-separated list of status of tasks to ignore (in clicktasks, optional).
+# Comma-separated list of status of tasks to ignore (in tasks, optional).
 ignored = to test,blocked,done (to be reviewed)

 # Maximum number of seconds to keep the cached files (optional, 1h by default).